Do you know how much an acre of farmland is worth?

 Minimum investment.
 When you make an investment, you’re not technically buying a piece of the farm.
 You get an ownership stake in the LLC that legally owns the property.
 A minor distinction that makes the transaction easier.
 The minimum initial investment is 10 shares, which is the equivalent of 1 acre of farmland.
-That would make the minimum initial investment between $3,000 and $10,000, depending on the particular parcel of farmland.
+That would make the minimum initial investment typically around $20,000 – $30,000, depending on the particular parcel of farmland.

 Investment term.
 Once you make an investment in a parcel of farmland, the expected term will range anywhere from five years to 20 years.
 The company is “exploring a secondary marketplace” allowing the sale of shares within that timeframe, but this is not guaranteed at this time.
 It may be possible to sell your shares to another investor in the same property through a private transaction though.

 Tax considerations.
 At year-end, income distribution information will be disclosed using IRS Form K-1.
-This is the same form you’d get in almost any real estate crowdfunding platform that allowed you to invest in specific properties.
-Rent distributions, net of expenses, will be taxable in the year earned.
+This is the same form you’d get from any real estate crowdfunding platform that allowed you to invest in specific properties. (this is also what you’d get if you were doing this yourself through a partnership) Rent distributions, net of expenses, will be taxable in the year earned.
 Capital gains will be taxed in the year the property is sold, subject to lower capital gains tax rates.

 AcreTrader Fees.
-AcreTrader is free to sign up.
+AcreTrader is free to sign up and there are no fees for using the platform.
 When you make an investment, there are closing fees, typically 2% of your investment amount.
 There is then an annual servicing fee of 0.75% of the value of the investment.
 AcreTrader also charges a 5% fee when the underlying property is sold, but that’s paid by the selling farm owner.

 Customer support.
 Available by toll-free phone and by email, though no specific days or hours of customer support availability are provided.